11th Special Service Regiment: Separation of the Special Boat Squadron from the 11th Special Service Regiment

 In 2009, a significant restructuring occurred within the 21st Special Service Group units, leading to the reorganisation of the 22nd Commando Regiment (22 CDO) to specialise specifically in amphibious warfare.
 Consequently, the 11 SSR's Special Boat Squadron (Skuadron Perahu Khas) was integrated with the 22 CDO.

 Organisation

-As a member of the Commonwealth, Malaysia's military system shares similarities with that of the United Kingdom.
-The 11th Special Service Regiment (11 SSR) is intricately modelled after the British 22 Special Air Service and the historic Malayan Scouts.
-Initially comprising five sabre squadrons, the 11 SSR underwent restructuring as the 22nd Commando Regiment (22 CDO) evolved into a special forces unit specialising in amphibious operations.
-During this transition, the Victor squadron from the 11 SSR was relocated to the 22 CDO.

-Presently, the 11 SSR operates with four sabre squadrons, in addition to a headquarters and a family welfare support unit.
-These are:
+As part of the Commonwealth, Malaysia's military system is akin to that of the United Kingdom.
+The 11th Special Service Regiment is modelled after the British 22nd Special Air Service and the Malayan Scouts.
+Previously, the 11 SSR had five squadrons; as the 22nd Commando Regiment (22 CDO) became a special forces unit specialising in amphibious operations, the Victor 'V' Squadron from the 11 SSR moved to the 22 CDO.
+Currently, the 11 SSR operates with four squadrons, along with a headquarters and a family welfare support unit, which are: